HONORS & AWARDS

 2002 Northeast Pennsylvania Environmental Partners Special Achievement Award

 Sponsored by the Economic Development Council of Northeastern Pennsylvania, the Northeast Office of the PA Environmental Council, Procter and Gamble Paper Products, Wilkes University, and the Northeast PA chapter of the World Future Society, was awarded to EC for developing partnerships and achieving excellence in environmental protection and resource conservation in northeastern Pennsylvania through its Land Use Plan.

 2002, 2001, 1999, & 1998 Professional Recyclers of Pennsylvania Waste Watchers Award

 Sponsored by the Pennsylvania Department of Environmental Protection, the Public Recycling Officials of Pennsylvania, and the Pennsylvania Waste Industries Association, the Waste Watchers Award recognizes public and private efforts in recycling and waste reduction programs in Pennsylvania.
-EC received the award four out of five years for its yard and leaf waste composting operation in Newport Township, Pennsylvania.
+EC received the award four out of five years for its Leaf & Yard Waste Compost Facility in Newport Township, Pennsylvania.
 Composted material is frequently used on EC projects, including for plant establishment on our wetland projects, revegetation work on our reclamation sites, and during volunteer tree-planting initiatives.

 2000 & 1999 Junior Achievement Certificate of Appreciation